88lex/sa-gen/README.md

 If you have set all of these correctly they you can run `./sa-gen` and it will cycle through creation of your projects and service accounts.
 The json files will be in the directory you specified, along with a file called `members.csv` which you can bulk upload to your group.

+**Once you have set the above variables go the command line and run `./sa-gen` .
+The script will create the projects and service accounts for you.**

-** See https://github.com/88lex/sa-guide for further information.
+**For further information pleasee see https://github.com/88lex/sa-guide for further information.
 Note that sa-guide may not be completely updated, but should provide some help.**

 *****************
 *****************